happycollision/articles/2023-01-02-variant-system/article.md

 - **Feature branch builds:** Our original goal.
 Deploy work-in-progress builds of your app as you develop a new feature.
-- **Snapshots of previous versions of your application:** Perhaps you are working on rapidly changing data structures and you'll need to support the legacy versions of those structures for a time.
+- **Snapshots of previous versions of your application:** Perhaps you are working on rapidly changing data structures, and you'll need to support the legacy versions of those structures for a time.
 - **Builds for different environments:** Do some of your users need to connect to a different API?